Monroe Karmin

 Monroe William ("Bud") Karmin (September 2, 1929 – January 15, 1999) was an American journalist.
 He won a Pulitzer Prize in 1967 when working as an investigative reporter for the Wall Street Journal.
 He also worked at different times for The Chicago Daily News, The Chicago Sun-Times, and Newsday.

 Early life and education

 He was born in Mineola, New York.
-He received an undergraduate degree from the University of Illinois in 1950 and a graduate degree in journalism from Columbia University in 1953.
+He received an undergraduate degree in journalism from the University of Illinois Urbana-Champaign in 1950 and a graduate degree in journalism from Columbia University in 1953.

-During the Korean War, he served in the U.S. Air Force.
+During the Korean War, he served in the U.S. Air Force from 1950–1952 and was stationed at Mitchel Air Force Base in Long Island, New York.

 Career

 At various points during his career, Karmin worked as a member of the Washington bureau of the Knight Ridder syndicate and as an investigative reporter for the Wall Street Journal.
 He also worked for The Chicago Daily News, The Chicago Sun-Times, and Newsday.
 In 1967, during his tenure at the Wall Street Journal, he and Stanley Penn, a colleague at that newspaper, won the Pulitzer Prize for National Reporting for an article about links between organized crime in the U.S. and gambling enterprises in the Bahamas.

 In a January 22, 1980, article, Karmin wrote that "President Carter faces the worst of economic times in his run for re-election, a political nightmare of his own making."

 Karmin was a correspondent for U.S. News & World Report from August 1985 to October 1994.
 He then worked as an editor at large at Bloomberg News.